rohit13k/CycleDetection/README.md

 ## To run:
 ### 1. If using CLion then use Run->Edit configuration->Program arguments and provide the following arguments
 -i $full-path-of-input-graph-file$ -w $window-in-hour$ -o $output-file-location$ -p $batch size$ -r $bool:edge-revered$ -a $algorithm-no$ -b $bool:batchmode$ -z $bool:compress$

+### 2. If using command line just run the exe with the above arguments
+(Use sample script file in cmake-build-debug for details on various combinations of algorithms and parameters)